-It’s Women’s History Month, and today, we’re celebrating female rock stars, singers and performers that changed music forever.
+It’s Women’s History Month and we’re celebrating female rock stars, singers, and performers that changed music forever.

-Many think of Amy Winehouse in terms of her tragic death, but the English singer/songwriter also set the stage for numerous musicians who rose to fame after her.
+Many think of Amy in terms of her tragic death at 27, but the English singer/songwriter also set the stage for numerous musicians who rose to fame after her.
 Adele, Lady Gaga and Lana Del Rey have all credited Amy as an influence or for paving the way for their careers.
 Amy’s ability to bridge genres, including soul, rhythm and blues and jazz, will ensure that her music is heard by people of every age in any setting for the rest of time.
 Songs like “Rehab” and “Valerie” will forever live on.

-Janis Joplin is one of the most energetic and charismatic rock stars the world has ever known.
+Janis is one of the most energetic and charismatic rock stars the world has ever known.
 She performed at the iconic Woodstock festival in 1969, just one year before her tragic death at 27.
 The artist, generally recognized as one of the most famous female rock stars, graced us with songs like Piece Of My Heart” and “Little Girl Blue.”
-She was posthumously inducted into the Rock and Roll Hall of Fame in 1995, and 30 Rock dedicated a plotline to her, which is possibly an even cooler feat.
+She was posthumously inducted into the Rock and Roll Hall of Fame in 1995.

-Selena (Selena Quintanilla-Pérez) is heralded as the Queen of Tejano music, and is undoubtedly one of the most influential entertainers ever.
+Selena Quintanilla-Pérez is heralded as the Queen of Tejano music, and is undoubtedly one of the most influential entertainers ever.
 The singer/songwriter found success not only in music, but in the modeling, acting and fashion fields as well.
-In 1995, Selena was famously lured to a motel room and murdered by an employee.
+In 1995, Selena was lured to a motel room and murdered by an employee.
 Her untimely death rocked the Latino community and beyond.